iliasbolt/My-Projects/README.md

 >> the project can be used from alot of users in one Computer because every on Have his own notes :) finnaly yuo can write your notes and manage them And you Can Add your friends to use this programme

-*--- i create an android App the goal of this App is get you The latest News and Movies withous creating an Account or login Stuffs so i devoloped to see the latest movies and news the app with no database
+*--- i create an android App (You gonna found it in the other repository)the goal of this App is get you The latest News and Movies withous creating an Account or login Stuffs so i devoloped to see the latest movies and news the app with no database